ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-amortised-analysis.md

 ## Amortised analysis

 ::: TODO
+- Prio 1: shorten the examples
-- Prio 1: replace the examples with: a queue as a pair of stacks
+- Prio 2: replace the (multipop?) example with: a queue as a pair of stacks
-- Prio 1: describe the potential method better
-- Prio 3: merge (or relate) with previous section
-- Prio 3: make self-organising lists a "case study"
+- Prio 2: consider making the last subsection a section (Different types of average analysis)
 :::

 This section presents the concept of